feenkcom/glamorous-docker-setup/README.md

 # glamorous docker setup
-This is a template repository for building and packaging a Server build with Glamorous Toolkit in a docker image.
+This is a template repository for building and packaging a Server built with Glamorous Toolkit in a docker image.

 ## Build docker image with bash
 ```